ebuchman/blog/content/posts/coins-history.md

 This is the wedge that opens between a weight and a unit of account - a physical measure and a legal name.
 How much value can a name add to a weight, and at what cost?
-What's in a promise from the king, and what's it cost him to enforce it?
+What's in a promise from the king, and what does it cost him to enforce it?
 This is the problem of sovereignty expressed in coinage.

 Indeed, mints have often responded to the wear on money by adjusting the